-Community Christian Ministries (CCM) came into existence through the ministry of Elmer and Jean Hebert and several Washington State University professores.
-CCM was incorporated in 1969.
-It was known as Inland Christian Laymen.
+Community Christian Ministries (CCM) came into existence through the ministry of Elmer and Jean Hiebert and several Washington State University professors.
+CCM was incorporated in 1969 as Inland Christian Laymen.
 As a result of Elmer’s vision, CCM began a literature ministry in 1971 with bookstores at Washington State University and the University of Idaho.
 These were not church supply stores but people stores.
-Because of his prior experience in this kind of ministry in Annapolis, Maryland, College Park, Maryland and Ann Arbor, Michigan, Jim Wilson helped open these two stores in Pullman and Moscow.
+Because of his prior experience in this kind of ministry in Annapolis, Maryland, College Park, Maryland, and Ann Arbor, Michigan, Jim Wilson helped open these two stores in Pullman and Moscow.

 Our current literature/personal ministry locations are:

 • Oasis Books at Utah State University in Logan, Utah.
-Our team there includes Brad Scheelke, Eli Brayley and Eldon Peterson.
+Our team there includes Brad Scheelke and Eldon Peterson.

 • Our main office and literature outreach in Moscow, Idaho and Pullman, Washington (8 miles apart).
 Staff includes Rodger Boothman, our director/evangelist, and Lisa Just, our administrative coordinator.